Malcolm H. Chisholm: Early life and education

-Malcolm Harold Chisholm was born to Scottish parents on 15 October 1945 in Bombay, British India.
-Six months after his birth, Chisholm moved with his parents back to family's home of Inverness, Scotland.
-At the age of 3, his family moved again to southern England where he obtained his early education.
-He later went to Queen Mary College and received a BSc in 1966 and a PhD in Inorganic Chemistry in 1969 while working under the direction of Donald C. Bradley.
+Malcolm Harold Chisholm was born on 15 October 1945 in Bombay, British India, where his parents were based.
+Six months after his birth, Chisholm's family moved back to the United Kingdom to the family's home in Inverness.
+At the age of 3, his family then moved to southern England where he obtained his early education.
+He later went to Queen Mary College and received a BSc in 1966 and a PhD in Inorganic Chemistry in 1969 whilst working under the direction of Donald C. Bradley.
+As an undergraduate, Chisholm perform research on Fe2(CO)9 under the direction of Alan G. Massey.

 Career

 After receiving his PhD, Chisholm went to the University of Western Ontario to work as a postdoctoral fellow in the laboratory of Howard Charles Clark from 1969 to 1972.

 He held faculty positions at Princeton University, Indiana University, and Ohio State University.
 He achieved recognition for developing the chemistry of alkoxy- and amido-supported complexes of dimolybdenum and ditungsten, illustrated by Mo2(NMe2)6.